Friday’s analyst upgrades and downgrades

 "Our net asset value per share (NAVPS) drops to $8.17 from $9.30 reflecting updated guidance and the FCF [free cash flow in 2018 and 2019 at spot prices falls to -$228-million and +$111-million from +$427-million and +$500-million previously," said Mr. Crittenden.
 "We have lowered our 2018-2020 copper production by 12 per cent in line with guidance and increased capex and operating costs.

 "We have increased our longer term estimates as the new 10-year plan shows increased production with lower costs from expanding the mill (by 4,000 tons per day to 79,000 tons per day), open pit optimizations and additional underground production (from 8,000tpd currently to 10,000tpd by 2019).
-These expansions added capex of $1-billion over 10 years to achieve a 20-per-cent lift in copper production and 18-per-cent reduction in cash costs
+These expansions added capex of $1-billion over 10 years to achieve a 20-per-cent lift in copper production and 18-per-cent reduction in cash costs."

 Lowering the stock to "sector perform" from "outperform," Mr. Crittenden decreased his target for the stock to $8.50 from $10.
 The analyst average target is currently $9.82.